Yifeat Ziv is a vocalist, composer, free improviser and sound artist.

-She combines voice, electronics, field recordings and text to create interdisciplinary sound works that derive from her research of the human voice, language, acoustic ecology and listening practices.
-Her recent works were performed and exhibited in places such as Wellcome Collection (UK), Cafe OTO (UK), South London Gallery (UK), PQ: Prague Quadrennial (CZ), Design Museum Holon (IL), Eretz Israel Museum (IL) and the Israeli Centre for Digital Art (IL).
+She combines voice, electronics, field recordings, objects and text to create interdisciplinary sound works that derive from her research of the human voice, technology, acoustic ecology and listening practices.
+Her vocal and listening practices are focused on environmental phenomena, more-than-human entities and the materiality and embodiment of sound.

 Ziv holds an MA in Sound Arts from the University of the Arts London (London College of Communication) and a BMus in Cross-disciplinary Composition from the Jerusalem Academy of Music and Dance.
 Her work has been recognised by the Oram Awards 2020 for innovation in sound and music, the AER Art for the Environment Award 2019 and the Siday Fellowship for Musical Creativity 2018-19.